shubhamjadhav001/OracleSqlChallenge/README.md

 # OracleSqlChallenge
-The file contains standard oracle sql querries such as CREATE, UPDATE, SET, WHERE, SUM, etc.
+The file contains standard oracle sql querries & clauses such as CREATE, UPDATE, SET, WHERE, SUM, etc.
 In this repository a SQL file is included which is solution for the oracle coding challenge.

 Instructions